SimonDosda/SimonDosda.github.io/_posts/2021-09-17-blog-github-pages-5-comment-1.markdown

 ## Creating the input form

-We will now build the form where our readers will be able to write their name and comment.
+We will now build the form where our readers will be able to write their names and comments.

 In the `_includes` folder, add a new `comment-form.html` file.